isaaceindhoven/GazePublisher/README.md

 ### Creating a Public and Private keypair

-> GazePHP uses JWT token which are encryped using a public and private keypair.<br/>
+> GazePublisher uses JWT token which are encryped using a public and private keypair.<br/>
 To create this pair run the following command in your terminal:

 ```shell